decebals/auditor/README.md

 If you need something more powerful, please take a look at the excellent [Audit4J](http://audit4j.org) library.

-Why I created Auditor and I did't use Audit4J?
+Why I created Auditor and I didn't use Audit4J?
 First of all, Audit4J is excellent but it's a little heavy (with maybe to many dependencies) for my taste.
 In a [comment](https://github.com/audit4j/audit4j-core/issues/62), the man behind Audit4J says:
 > From the initial stage, audit4j is designed for the enterprise applications and we haven't designed audit4j for embedded systems.